Bulldog soccer falls on senior day

-The Gering Bulldogs boys’ soccer team hosted the Lexington Minutemen on Saturday, falling 10-0.
+The Gering Bulldogs boys’ soccer team hosted the Lexington Minutemen on Saturday, April 9,falling 10-0.

 It didn’t take long for the Minutemen to score as Diego Martinez scored the first goal of the game seconds in.
 Within the next few minutes, Lexington went up one more to put the score at 2-0.